 The dismissal of a case with prejudice is more than just an inconvenience or minor setback.
-By dismissing a case with prejudice, the judge prevents an injured child from filing their lawsuit again.
+By dismissing a case with prejudice, the judge prevents an injured child from filing a lawsuit again.
 That would be the case even if the underlying facts were likely to result in a favorable outcome.

 Discuss Options for Your Child’s Case with Our Firm

 Handling your child’s injury case on your own is a risky proposition that could put their chances of financial recovery in jeopardy.
-Determining the statute of limitations for child injuries in Florida on your own can be difficult.
+Determining the statute of limitations for child accidents in Florida on your own can be difficult.